-A podcast by sewing entusiast and blogger Rachel from Maker Style.
+A podcast by Candian sewing enthusiast and blogger Rachel from Maker Style.
 The content is primarily geared towards the clothes sewing community (yay!) and includes interviews with prolific sewing folks mixed with episodes containing helpful sewing tips and other cool stuff.
 Also some sewing business talk.

 A somewhat irregular podcast hosted by sewists Lori Beckstead and Helena Ashbridge.
 Mixes interviews with prolific sewists with themed chats about sewing things.
 The format is really professional with good sound quality and they also has some nice listener interactions features.
 I highly recommend the interview with Madame Tifaine about her year-long-ready-to-wear-fast.

-This podcast features interview with people from various creative pursuits, including garment sewing.
-In the archive there are interviews with both prolific sewists and indie pattern designers, including Peter Lappin from Male Bold Patterns, True Bias and Cashmerette.
+This podcast features interviews with people from various creative pursuits, including garment sewing.
+In the archive, there are interviews with both prolific sewists and indie pattern designers, including Peter Lappin from Male Bold Patterns, True Bias and Cashmerette.
 The interviews are through so a great way to learn more about the people and brands we encounter.

 A sewing podcast that is really geared towards us who loves to make clothes.
 Journalist Christine Cyr Clisset interviews profiles in the sewing arena, such as Sarai Mitnick of Colette Patterns fame and sewing gurus like Claire Shaeffer and Angela Kane.
 Christine Cyr Clisset’s own sewing passion really shines through in the interviews, and the conversation style is very informal, like two friends chatting almost.
 Currently not updated much.